 I first worshipped at Chef George Patti’s temple of bacon, burgers and other meaty delights during a Florida Keys vacation last year.
 His original MEAT Eatery is a tiny but mighty spot, tucked into a small strip plaza on Mile Marker 88.

 Despite its size, the place stands defiantly carnivorous in the larger ocean of seafood-centric eateries.
-To those who might ask the obvious – “Who goes to the Florida Keys for burger?” – MEAT has a bold reply that usually involves house-smoked meats, fresh-ground chorizo burgers, duck fat-cooked potatoes and grown-up shakes so good they’ll make you forget paradise beckons just outside the dim space.
+To those who might ask the obvious – “Who goes to the Florida Keys for burgers?” – MEAT has a bold reply that usually involves house-smoked meats, fresh-ground chorizo burgers, duck fat-cooked potatoes and grown-up shakes so good they’ll make you forget paradise beckons just outside the dim space.

 Patti and his business partner, sommelier Tom Smith, opened the original MEAT in 2012 and quickly realized the concept – a sliver of a place serving a well-curated selection of quality burgers, meats smoked and ground on premises, homemade condiments, craft beers, adult shakes, micro-brewed sodas – could and should be replicated.